 - Condiments, such as ketchup, mayonnaise, and mustard

-1. Prolonged shelf life
+Prolonged shelf life

-3. Quick and safe sanitation
+Quick and safe sanitation

-There are many ways to sanitize food products, but few are as quick or as safe as pasteurization.
-With pasteurization, the temperature of the product is simply raised enough to destroy any microorganisms that may be present.
-Other methods may involve chemical treatments or radiation, and may not be the safest to use.
+There are many ways to sanitize food products, but few are as quick or safe as pasteurization.
+With pasteurization, the temperature of the product is raised enough to destroy any microorganisms that may be present.

 Pasteurization is also faster than most methods that rely on filtration or other means.

-4. Consistent product quality
+Consistent product quality

-5. Potential improvements in flavor and scent
+Potential improvements in flavor and scent

-6. Regulatory compliance
+Regulatory compliance

+Numerous laws are in place that require certain food products to be pasteurized or otherwise treated to remove bacteria and viruses.
 For example, the FDA requires that pasteurized eggs or egg products should be used instead of raw eggs in certain products when serving populations such as school children and nursing home patients.
+Regulations that apply to your industry may vary by state.

-How The Pasteurization Process Works
+How the Pasteurization Process Works

 Heat treatment